auth0-sandbox/auth0-application-development/module02-instructions.md

     ```
     In the previous iteration of the application the data was embedded, and the calculation of *total* and *count* was
     passed to the *pug* page template.
-    Now the access token is set up as the bearer token in a request header, and *fetch* is used to go get the data from the API.
+    Now we will use *fetch* to go get the data from the API.
-    If the request is OK the data is passed to *pug*, otherwise the *catch* eats any error and null data is passed to *pug*.
+    If the request is OK the data is passed to *pug*, otherwise the *catch* eats any error and null data is passed to *pug*,
+    which causes the page to report the internal error.

     Pay attention to the fifth line: *locals* has been initialized with the user object from the request; this is an object
     that the Auth0 middleware inserts into the request for an authenticated user.